nainakashyap1318-tech/Portfolio-/README.md

 Hi 👋
 I’m **Naina**, a beginner **UI Designer & Frontend Developer** who loves creating clean, simple, and responsive user interfaces.
-I’m currently learning and building projects using **HTML, CSS, and JavaScript**, and improving my UI/UX skills through real practice.

 I believe in *learning by building* — every project you see below helped me grow one step forward 🚀

 ---